Sulfacetamide Eye Drops

 by | May 19, 2017 | Eye Care | 0 comments

-You must have heard a lot of times that eyes speak more than words.
-But sometimes, our eyes can also be the reason of irritation and pain!
+You must have often heard that eyes speak more than words.
+But sometimes, our eyes can also be the reason for irritation and pain!
 Eye infections can affect anyone.
-Most eye problems are caused by bacteria, fungus, viruses or other microbiological means.
+Bacteria, fungi, viruses, or other microbiological means cause most eye problems.
 These pathogens can cause eye redness, itching, burning, and swelling.
-Some of the most common types of eye problems include conjunctivitis, bacterial keratitis, and Blepharitis.
+Most common eye problems include conjunctivitis, bacterial keratitis, and Blepharitis.
 Symptoms of Blepharitis include swelling and redness in the eyes, blurred vision, itchy eyes, watery eyes, etc.

 Treat Blepharitis with Sulfacetamide Eye Drops

 Sulfacetamide is a medication commonly used to treat Blepharitis.
-Sulfacetamide belongs to a drug known as sulfa antibiotics.
+It belongs to a class of drugs known as sulfa antibiotics.
 It stops the growth of bacteria.
-This medication usually treats any types of bacterial eye infections.
+This medication usually treats any bacterial eye infection.
 Unnecessary use or misuse of any antibiotic can lead to its decreased effectiveness.
 Use this eyedrop or its ointment as directed by your eye specialist.
-Ask your pharmacist, nurse, or doctor if you find any difficulty in understanding the usage directions of this medication.
+Ask your pharmacist, nurse, or doctor if you have difficulty understanding the directions for this medication’s usage.

 Wash your hands properly before using Sulfacetamide eye drops.
 To apply the eye drops:

-• Shake the bottle gently to be sure the medicine is well mixed.
+• Shake the bottle gently to be sure the medicine is well-mixed.
 Tilt your head back slightly and pull down your lower eyelid.
-Now position the eyedropper above your eye and, look up and away from the dropper.
-Squeeze out two drops of Sulfacetamide and close your eye.
-Apply the drop gently in the inside corner of your eye for one minute to prevent the liquid from falling down your tear duct.
-For using more than one drop in the same eye or in both eyes, repeat the process with about 5 minutes between drops.
+Now position the eyedropper above your eye and look up and away from the dropper.
+Squeeze out two drops of Sulfacetamide and close your eyes.
+Apply the drop gently in the inside corner of your eye for one minute to prevent the liquid from falling into your tear duct.
+To use more than one drop in the same eye or both eyes, repeat the process for about 5 minutes between drops.

-• Wearing contact lenses is not recommended while you are using this medication.
-Sterilize or dispose of the contact lenses according to manufacturer’s directions and check with your eye doctor before you begin using them again.
+• Wearing contact lenses while you are using this medication is not recommended.
+Sterilize or dispose of the lenses according to the manufacturer’s directions, and check with your eye doctor before you begin using them again.

-• The dosage of the medication is based on your medical condition and response to the treatment.
-Your doctor may direct you to use this medication more often at first, then use it less frequently as the symptoms of Blepharitis improves.
+• The medication dosage is based on your medical condition and response to treatment.
+Your doctor may direct you to use this medication more often at first, then less frequently, as your symptoms of Blepharitis improve.

-• If you are using any other kind of eye medication like drops or ointments, wait for at least five minutes before applying other medications.
+• If you use any other kind of eye medication, like drops or ointments, wait at least five minutes before applying other medications.

-• Use this Sulfacetamide eye drop regularly in order to get the most benefit from it.
+• Use this Sulfacetamide eye drop regularly to get the most benefit from it.

-• Continue using this medication until the time it is prescribed to you, usually, it takes 8 to 10 days time to recover from this condition.
-Stop using the medication too soon may decrease its effects.
+• Continue using this medication until the time it is prescribed to you.
+Usually, it takes 8 to 10 days to recover from this condition.
+Stopping the medication too soon may decrease its effects.

 • Consult with your doctor if your condition persists or worsens.